How You Can Help

 Join us as a member.
 The participation and support of members all across the state are vitally important to our organization as we work to identify the hemlock-related needs in the counties of north Georgia, find more creative ways to share the hemlock message, develop effective programs to help property owners and their trees, and expand our network of individuals and groups that share similar environmental, conservation, and recreational interests.
 If you'd like to take a stand, have a say, and be part of the action, please visit the Memberships and Donations page to learn more about membership.

 Become an active volunteer.
 Here are some of the opportunities for volunteers.
-Please e-mail us or call the Hemlock Help Line 706-429-8010 to let us know of your interest.
+You can check the Schedule of Events page to see when activities are happening that you might want to participate in.
+Please e-mail us or call the Hemlock Help Line 706-429-8010 to let us know of your interests.

 Become a Facilitator.
 You can provide a valuable service to your community by taking a short training course (4 hours plus some hands-on practice) to learn more about the hemlocks, the woolly adelgids, and the available treatments and then making yourself available to help your neighbors understand the issues and advise them about appropriate solutions.
 To see what's involved, please visit the Volunteer Facilitators page and review the Volunteer Facilitator Job Description and Lead Area Facilitator Job Description.

-Sponsor a Hemlock Help Clinic.
-Help us identify local groups that would be interested in having a hemlock help presentation, helping publicize the meeting, and maybe providing light refreshments.
-We'll be happy to give public recognition to you or your organization.
+Sponsor a Presentation or Clinic.
+Sponsoring an educational event just means helping to publicize it, inviting people to attend, and maybe providing some light refreshments -- no money involved.
+So if you have a group that would be interested in having a hemlock help presentation, we'll be happy to give public recognition to you or your organization as a sponsor.
 Call the Hemlock Help Line 706-429-8010 for more information.

 ■ You can participate in joint SGH projects with the U. S. Forest Service or the GA Department of Natural Resources to treat hemlocks on public lands.